All Episodes

 I saw two guys on CNN this weekend questioning his mental health.

-She's she's not a minority, you idiot.
+She's not a minority, you idiot.

 There are people talking about him running for president.